IvanPrimorac/sort-big-text-file/README.md

     b.)
 Open the root directory in terminal, hit mvn clean install to create a jar file, and run that file like this: java -Xmx100m -jar sort-big-text-file-1.0-SNAPSHOT

-6. Wait for 10-20 minutes because this is a lot of work, and a new file named "result" will be created containing a 1GB file with sorted nunbers inside.
+6. Wait for 10-20 minutes because this is a lot of work, and a new file named "result" will be created containing a 1GB file with sorted numbers inside.